Genealogist & Family Historian

 We have been focusing on the 17th and 18th centuries' (and for some the 16th century's as well) Irish records.
 For instance, we have put on-line, families and the counties and parishes in which they resided, found in the 1659-60 still existing hearth rolls, Scots families listed in the original plantation grants of Ulster, and have links to county and other resource sites that identify leading Scots Covenanters.
 We just added a link on www.AmeriCeltic.net to the thousands of 1641 rebellion depositions and claims held at Trinity College in Dublin, Ireland, in which family members, neighbors, and rebels are identified and the locations in which they lived.
 We have a copy of Pynnar's 1629-30 Census of the Ulster Plantations/counties, and a copy of John O'Hart's Supplement to the Pedigrees of Ireland , with the lists of Cromwell's soldiers "and other adventurers" who acquired land in Ireland between 1649-1662.

-We can also do look ups from materials in our library (no charge) that, because they are not yet out of print, or too large for us to easily upload, we cannot put on-line.
+We can also do look ups from materials in our library (See www.americeltic.net/sources#personal), which, because they are not yet out of print, or too large for us to easily upload, we cannot put on-line.
 We additionally do look ups from my existing files and published materials on several families: notably Wallace, Woods, Campbell, Ross, Dunlap, McCormick, Bruce, and Ramsey.
-Again, there is no charge for a single look up, but for more extensive efforts, a donation to AmeriCeltic.net would be appreciated.
+There is no charge for a single look up, but for more extensive efforts, a donation to AmeriCeltic.net would be appreciated.

 Additionally, we have links to and some source materials for Virginia colonial Scots-Irish families, e.g. a direct link to Chronicles of the Scotch-Irish by Lyman Chalkley, a 3-volume set of abstracts of most of the county records for Augusta County, Virginia, and partial records for four daughter counties, since thousands of Scots-Irish, Scottish and Irish families spent a few years to several generations in this area as they spread southward and westward over time.